marijnh/Eloquent-JavaScript/07_robot.md

 application tends to leave you with a collection of interconnected objects that each have their own internal, changing state.
 Such programs are often hard to understand and thus easy to break.

-{{index "Joe Armstrong"}}

-{{quote {author: "Joe Armstrong", title: "interviewed in Coders at Work"}

-The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.

-quote}}

 Instead, let's condense the village's ((state)) down to the minimal set of values that define it.
 There's the robot's current location and